Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ## Call

-The call application control is supported in mobile applications only.
+The call application control is supported in mobile and wearable applications.

 ### Making a Phone Call